Our Staff

 Candace has over twenty years of experience in the operations of non-profits, working internationally and in the U.S. She began her love affair with the Kenai Peninsula in 1999, when she and her sister decided to visit Alaska for their first annual sisters’ fishing trip.
 From the first few weeks here, Candace knew she would eventually call the Kenai Peninsula her home.

 Now a few decades strong, the tradition remains that she and her sister find time to get out on the Kenai and the surrounding waters for their annual trip.
-And, she officially call the Peninsula her home.
+And, she officially calls the Peninsula her home.

 Profile